-In 2015 and 2016, the Company entered into subordinated funding facilities with its subsidiary Swiss Reinsurance Company Ltd under which Swiss Reinsurance Company Ltd has the right, among others, to issue subordinated notes to the Company at any time.
+In 2015 and 2016, the Company entered into subordinated funding facilities with its parent company Swiss Re Ltd under which the Company has the right, among others, to issue subordinated notes to Swiss Re Ltd at any time.

-Until 10 May 2022, the facilities were undrawn and for its various rights, Swiss Reinsurance Company Ltd owed the Company an unconditional fixed commitment fee on the total facility amount, payable in annual instalments.
-Annually, Swiss Reinsurance Company Ltd received a partial reimbursement of the commitment fee on the undrawn facility amount.
+Until 10 May 2022, the facilities were undrawn and for its various rights, the Company owed Swiss Re Ltd an unconditional fixed commitment fee on the total facility amount, payable in annual instalments.
+Annually, the Company received from Swiss Re Ltd a partial reimbursement of the commitment fee on the undrawn facility amount.

-On 11 May 2022, the facilities were fully drawn and turned into subordinated loans.
-Therefore, the commitment fee and the related reimbursement ceased on the drawdown date and in return, the Company received an annual interest payment from Swiss Reinsurance Company Ltd.
+On 11 May 2022, the facilities were fully drawn and turned into subordinated notes.
+Therefore, the commitment fee and the related reimbursement ceased on the drawdown date and in return Swiss Re Ltd receives from the Company an annual interest payment.